The awareness message

 In between doses of chemotherapy, my son was often hospitalised with infections, or requiring blood transfusions.
 His chemotherapy treatment lasted twelve months.

-Three months into his chemotherapy, he was given maximum dose radiotherapy.
+After three months of chemotherapy, he started maximum dose radiotherapy.
 This was daily for six weeks.
 The resulting ulcers throughout his body from this gruelling but necessary treatment meant he could no longer eat and drink normally, and he had to be tube fed for many months after.

 The outcome of all this was that he did go into remission.
 He was not “all clear” or “cancer free” or “complete cured” … he was in remission; the cancer cells had shrunk and were no longer active within his body, but the dead tumour remains inside him to this day, because they could not remove it with surgery.